 About me

-In my work I am passionate about helping my client to find a better understanding of themself and what they want.
-Ours will be a mutual therapeutic relationship meaning that we work together to find out how therapy works best for you.
-The focus of our sessions will be on your needs and wellbeing.
-Face to face in a welcoming, informal space or online if you prefer, you can feel safe to explore confidentially how you feel, develop some clarity about any changes that you want to bring to your life and how to make those changes.
-When you share I'll listen, respond with care and sensitively question so I can understand more fully.
+I am passionate about helping my client to find a greater understanding of themself and what they need to feel better.
+We will work together to find out how therapy works best for you.
+The focus of our sessions will be on your needs, whatever they are, and wellbeing.
+In a confidential space you are safe to explore how you feel, develop some clarity about any changes that you want to bring to your life and find ways to make those changes happen.
+When you share, I'll listen, respond with care, and sensitively question so I can understand more fully.
+You might find you don't always know the answers and that's ok.
+We'll be curious together asking the questions in different ways until we fathom them out.

 Counselling can be seen as a journey.
 A journey where you're in control and, with my support, you can search for whatever is important to you.
-It can be short, it can be long, bumpy or smooth, but, however the journey is travelled, for very many people, it is liberating and empowering.
+It can be short, it can be long, but, however the journey may be, for very many people, it is liberating and empowering.

 Everybody's journey is different.
-In my integrative training I have gathered different tools for different situations and different journeys.
-Using these empathically without judgement, we can build a strong, trusting relationship so that you can feel safe as you travel forwards.
+My training was Integrative so I have gathered many different tools for different situations and different journeys.
+Using these we can build a strong, trusting relationship so that you can feel safe as you travel forwards.
+No matter how long you need me to listen, I will always cherish the opportunity to be with you on your journey.
 Happy to work creatively if you find comfort in drawing, writing or imagery, you can decide how far and how fast you want to travel.
-No matter how long you need me to listen, I will always cherish the opportunity to be with you on your journey.

-Before I came to counselling I worked in the performing arts and later provided educational support for those who needed a helping hand with learning and communication.
+Before I came to counselling I worked in the performing arts and later in SEND and mainstream schools.
 This led me to work closely with young people who have neurodivergence.
-Both these working experiences have shown me the importance of listening, a skill that is essential when a client feels brave enough to share information very personal to them.
+Both these working experiences were very much about good communication and have shown me the importance of listening, a skill that is essential when a client feels brave enough to share information very personal to them.

 Training, qualifications & experience